mohan2020/w2hsite/site/content/platform/index.md

       iconcolor: "#49A078"
       header: Alerts & Incidents
       text: >
-        Pay attention to only exceptions and only when you are alerted about them.
-The Way To Health platform allows for the creation of incidents whenever certain criteria are met.
+         The Way To Health platform allows for the creation of incidents whenever certain criteria ("exception criteria") are met.
 Configure notifications depending on the users role.
 ---